wmarcoyu/csg-authentication-doc/README.md

 :warning: **The instructions are specifically for WordPress on Pantheon.**

 ## 1. Basic Configuration
+### Prerequisites
+Log into the server with a GUI.
+Go to the Pantheon dashboard, click Code -> Connect with SFTP -> Open SFTP client on the dashboard.

+Log into the server with SFTP at command line.
+Go to the Pantheon dashboard, click Connection Info and copy the command line under SFTP.
+Paste the command into a terminal and run it.

 ### Download and install
-Go to Pantheon dashboard -> Database / Files -> Import -> Archiver of site files.
-Select URL and copy-paste the download link for the latest version that can be found here https://simplesamlphp.org/download/ (not this link itself).
-Click import.

-After the import is finished, simplesamlphp will be downloaded and unzipped under `/files/` on the SFTP server, which can be accessed with a GUI by clicking Code -> Connect with SFTP -> Open SFTP client on the dashboard.
-There will be a simplesamlphp-x.y.z folder under `/files/` with x.y.z being a version number.
-As of July 3, 2024, the latest version is 2.2.2.

 The main project directory of the application is at `/code/`.
+Navigate to `/code/` (in GUI or terminal) and create a subdirectory `private/`.

+Download simplesamlphp from here https://simplesamlphp.org/download/ to a local development machine, unzip and optionally rename it to remove the version suffix.
+Then upload the entire unzipped folder to `/code/private/` either with direct upload or git.
+Now simplesamlphp is located at `/code/private/simplesamlphp-x.y.z`.

 ### Create a `simplesaml` Link
-First log into the server with SFTP at command line.
-Again go to the Pantheon dashboard, click Connection Info and copy the command line under SFTP.
-Paste the command into a terminal and run it.

-Having logged into the server, run
+Inside the SFTP terminal session, run
 ```
-ln -s /files/simplesamlphp-x.y.z/public /code/simplesaml
+ln -s /code/private/simplesamlphp-x.y.z/public /code/simplesaml
 ```
 This exposes the public folder of simplesamlphp to the application.